Seirdy/seirdy.one/content/posts/website-best-practices.md

 Expect some readers to have images disabled or unloaded.
 Examples include:

-* Blind readers
+* Blind readers.

-* Users with metered connections: sometimes they disable all images, and other times they only disable images surpassing a size threshold[^12]
+* Users with metered connections: sometimes they disable all images, and other times they only disable images surpassing a size threshold.[^12]

-* People experiencing packet loss who fail to download some images
+* People experiencing packet loss who fail to download some images.

-* Users of textual browsers
+* Users of textual browsers.

 Accordingly, follow good practices for alt-text:

 * Concisely summarize the image content the best you can, without repeating the surrounding content.

 * Images should usually have alt-text under 100 char&shy;acters, excluding punctuation.[^13] Save longer descriptions for a caption or <code>aria-<wbr>des&shy;cribedby</code>.
 Exceptions exist.

 * Don't include significant information that isn't present in the image; I'll cover how to handle supple&shy;mentary information in the next subsections.

 The <abbr title="Web Accessibility Initiative">WAI</abbr> provides some guidelines in <cite>[An `alt` Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/)</cite>.
 It's a little lacking in nuance, but makes for a good starting point.
 Remember that guidelines and "good practices" always have exceptions.